mrlesmithjr/ansible-consul/Vagrant/roles/ansible-consul/README.md

 Requirements
 ------------

-Define your consul servers and clients into their respective Ansible groups in you inventory file.
-And ensure to update the default vars for consul_clients_group and consul_servers_group to match.
+Define your Ansible host group name of consul servers within ``consul_servers_group``.

+Attaching the role to a group of servers NOT being in the group of ``consul_servers_group`` will treat them as consul clients joining the servers inside ``consul_servers_group``.

 Vagrant
 -------
 You can spin up a 5-node Consul environment for testing by doing the following:

 Spin up environment
 ```
 vagrant up
 ```

 This should bring up an environment with a 3-node Consul cluster and 2 nodes running redis and nginx for service discovery and testing.

 You can view the consul web-ui by using your browser to open
 - [node3]
 - [node4]